 I also frequently collaborate with Jacob Heftmann and Jake Hobart of XXIX on unti-tled, a website and newsletter of art to see in New York right now.

-What is the design landscape like on your city and where do you fit in?
 New York is teeming with great design.
 The best part of it, though, is that it’s full of so much more, too.
 Saturdays are usually spent checking out art galleries in Chelsea with a few friends.
 (It also helps that I have the shared responsibility of keeping unti-tled up to date.)

 As someone who has their hands in lots of different things, I often find myself connecting the dots between people and practices.
-I run a Slack community of creative folks called 💯’s Under 💯, where I’m able to facilitate more of that overlap and share work and resources.
+I run a Slack community of creative folks called ?’s Under ?, where I’m able to facilitate more of that overlap and share work and resources.

-Where do you think design is heading in the next five years and how will you adapt?
 The future is bright.
 Aside from my belief in the impending apocalypse, I see a huge opportunity for designers in the next five years in making the world more accessible for people of a range of lifestyles, abilities, and identities.

 As the problems we face become increasingly complex, there will be no one-size-fits-all solution and the skillsets we bring to the table need to be as diverse as the audience we’re making things for.
 The best way to adapt is by not getting pigeon holed by any one specification or forté and instead embracing a broad range of design and disciplines.

-What advice would you give students starting out?
 Expose yourself to as much as possible.
 Talk to people.
 Ask questions.
 Go to museums.
 Take a class in something that isn’t design.
 Read non-fiction.
 Read science-fiction.
 Pick up some Calvino while you’re at it.
 Learn to cook something new.
 Go outside.
 Take in as many inputs as possible, and your outputs will be that much richer for it.